mui/mui-x/docs/data/data-grid/server-side-data/index.md

 Without a dedicated module that abstracts it's complexities, developers often face challenges related to manual data fetching, pagination, sorting, filtering, and it's often gets trickier to tackle performance issues, which can lead to a poor user experience.

-Let's take a look at an example:
+Have a look at an example:

 ### Example scenario

-Let's say you have a data grid that displays a list of users.
+Imagine having a data grid that displays a list of users.
 The data grid has pagination enabled and the user can sort the data by clicking on the column headers and also apply filters.

 The data grid is configured to fetch data from the server whenever the user changes the page or updates filtering or sorting.